katewang1/Employee_Attrition_Analysis/README.md

  9. Utilize most heavily weighted attributes to direct focus for finding additional dataset(s)
  10. Use new dataset(s) to perform additional exploratory analysis and project purpose
  11. Asses accuracy and optimize ML model(s)
- 12. Connect ML model to Flask app
+ 12. Connect ML model to web page via Flask app; build web page
  13. Design Flask to take in user inputs and provide outputs, and add additional stylings for web page
  14. Continue data exploration and create graphs via Tableau
  15. Present purpose, process and findings in Tableau slide presentation